Quarantine hotels: What you need to know

 Travellers must take a coronavirus test and get a negative result in the three days before they travel.

-Those coming from a country on the Government’s ban list must book a “managed self-isolation package” which includes a hotel, transport and testing.
+Those coming from a country on the Government’s banned list must book a “managed self-isolation package” which includes a hotel, transport and testing.

 Passengers will also be required to complete a passenger locator form with details of where they will quarantine on arrival.